Chapter 6

 what I had done wrong that had caused the problem.

-by thinking that if I do right (by the power of my will, of course),
+mode by thinking that if I do right (by the power of my will, of

-things will go well in my life.
-If I don't do right, then things will not
+course), things will go well in my life.
+If I don't do right, then

-perspective eliminates God's active participation in my life.
-In truth,
+erroneous perspective eliminates God's active participation in my

-worrying and striving are not necessary.
-I just need to listen and
+life.
+In truth, worrying and striving are not necessary.
+I just need

 Sin Has Consequences

-alright to sin?
-After all, we may conclude, He will protect us from
+is alright to sin?
+After all, we may conclude, He will protect us

-begin to think we are so insulated from the consequences of our
+we begin to think we are so insulated from the consequences of

-sin that we can sin and get away with it, God will know this and
+our sin that we can sin and get away with it, God will know this

 We Can't Fool God